To be eligible to apply you must:

-Schulich Medicine has designated three seats in each entering class for First Nations, Métis, and Inuit students.
+Schulich Medicine has designated five seats in each entering class for First Nations, Métis, and Inuit students.
 Please see our Indigenous Applicants page for more details.

 Yes, there are currently two combined programs: the MD/PhD program and the Oral and Maxillofacial Surgery/MD/Master of Science program.